nzbgetcom/nzbget/qnap/README.md

 ## Known issues:

-- Some extensions (VideoSort) does not work correctly with above setting until ntsbget is fully restarted.
+- Some extensions (VideoSort) does not work correctly with above setting until NZBGet is fully restarted.
 From AppCenter select NZBGet - from drop-down menu select stop and then start.